LIMITED PARTNERSHIP (LP)

 Cessation of Business

-•Cessation of Business or Dissolution of Limited Partnership.
+• Cessation of Business or dissolution of Partnership.

 - By the Registrar (The Accounting and Corporate Regulatory Authority – ACRA).

-• If the General Partners do not renew the yearly business registration.
+• If the partners do not renew the yearly business registration.

 • If the Registrar is satisfied that the business is defunct.